 The children’s menu here is a choose-your-own-pasta kind of affair and it costs just a tenner per dish.
 There’s also ice cream and sorbets for pudding and options for adults including rigatoni with sausage ragu, gnocchi and chicken milanese too.

-📍You’ll find Cafe Murano Covent Garden at 36 Tavistock Street, London, WC2E 7PB.
+📍 You’ll find Cafe Murano Covent Garden at 36 Tavistock Street, London, WC2E 7PB.

 🚇 Nearest station is Covent Garden.

-12. Pizza East
+12. Pizza East, Shoreditch

 There’s certainly no shortage of good pizza in East London, it has to be said.
 Yet Pizza East is the place to go if you want some authentic Italian fare and great cocktails to wash it down with – for adults of course.
 They serve seasonal dishes, wood-oven dishes, pizzas and ‘some of the best cured meats and cheese in London’, so it’s not a half bad spot to come if you’re looking to get your dough fix.

 But the best thing about this family-friendly restaurant?
-Well the fact that kids under the age of eight eat for free all day, every day.
-They’ll be able to choose from lasagne, margarita pizza or burger and fries, with an optional scoop of gelato for afters too.
+Well, the fact that kids under the age of eight eat for free all day, every day.
+They’ll be able to choose from lasagne, margarita pizza or burger and fries, with an optional scoop of gelato for afters, too.

-📍You’ll find Pizza East at 56 Shoreditch High Street, London, E1 6JJ.
+📍 You’ll find Pizza East at 56 Shoreditch High Street, London, E1 6JJ.

 🚇 Nearest station is Shoreditch High Street.

-13. Hard Rock Cafe
+13. Hard Rock Cafe, Hyde Park

-Now, you know we’d mention this one at some point!
+Now, you knew we’d mention this one at some point!
 One of the best family-friendly restaurants in London by far, the Hard Rock Cafe has been going for over 50 years, and they bill themselves as ‘London’s Ambassadors of Rock’.
 They’ve got their own museum of Rock’n’Roll here called ‘The Vault’, and it features some of the most valuable pieces of music memorabilia from all across the world.

 📍You’ll find the Hard Rock Cafe at 150 Old Park Lane, London, W1K 1QZ GB.